ENEE467-F2026/lab-7/src/ur3e_hande/ur3e_hande_perception/ur3e_hande_perception/README.md

 ![alt text](imgs/rviz_perc_image.png)

-To run the perception nodes for the real D435i, use the following launch file:
+To run the perception nodes for the real D435i, use the following launch file (add `launch_rviz:=false` if you do not want to bring up RViz)
 ```bash
 ros2 launch ur3e_hande_perception perception_launch.py
 ```